Our Complete Guide to Heating Systems in Ireland

 - Cost

 Cost will obviously be an important deciding factor, depending on your personal situation.
-Not only the initial cost, but also maintenance and upgrade costs.
-Is it financially viable for you to do a complete overhaul of your heating system, or can smaller upgrades be made? - Fuel Accessibility
+Not only the initial cost, but also maintenance and upgrade costs. - Fuel Accessibility

-How many people live in your house and how big is it?
 There is a sizable difference in the energy requirements of a five-bedroom house occupied by five people, and a five-bedroom house occupied by one person.
-To this end, you’ll need to consider which spaces need to be heated constantly, and which can do with being rarely heated (spare bedrooms for example). - How Energy Efficient Your Home Is
+You’ll need to consider which spaces need to be heated constantly, and which can do with being rarely heated (spare bedrooms for example). - How Energy Efficient Your Home Is

 What Are Some Home Heating Hacks?